matplotlib/matplotlib/doc/faq/installing_faq.rst

 <http://en.wikipedia.org/wiki/Raster_graphics>`_ renderers.
 Vector
-graphics languages issue drawing commands like "draw a line from this point to this point" and hence are scale free, and raster backends generate a pixel represenation of the line whose accuracy depends on a DPI setting.
+graphics languages issue drawing commands like "draw a line from this point to this point" and hence are scale free, and raster backends generate a pixel representation of the line whose accuracy depends on a DPI setting.

 Here is a summary of the matplotlib renderers (there is an eponymous